If walls could talk…

 Memories turn to stories about the challenges of childbirth without a doctor.
 Elizabeth recalls the vital role her grandmother played in the community.
 A forgotten tale.
 Now remembered.
 One cold night, the Gothic styled window of the little round tower is rattled with an unexpected knock.
 A local woman struggles in childbirth.
 A ‘man person’ awaits in a carriage to escort Lizzie to assist.
 As lay mid-wife, Lizzie understands that the family in need can’t afford the doctors call out fee.
 Coat over nightdress, off she goes, at a moment’s notice.
 Thanks to Lizzie’s skill and guidance, a safe birth ensues.
 A legacy of everyday caregiving, not rendered special.
 Lizzie deems it mere practical assistance.
 Yet, her actions contribute to life saving outcomes, support local families, and offer mercy response.
 A final image.
 Lizzie sits by the golden light of fire, knitting needles for company.
 Natures light diminishes but ember flicker offers last rays of luminescence.
 It will be pitch black before the lamp is lit.
 Thrift revokes comfort in all facets of life.
 Lizzie works on the stitch, the patterns and the craft.
 In time, architects weave the design, the plan and the drawing.
 Dusk descends but Lizzie casts on.

-Have you an Irish Landmark personal connection to share?
+Do you have an Irish Landmark personal connection to share?

 Have you a story to share about your family connection to an Irish Landmark Trust property?
 Have you a personal history, experience or genealogy research that we could help you craft into a narrative?
 We are always happy to hear from people who hold a personal connection with our properties, or who have an interesting story to tell.